computationalprivacy/document-level-membership-inference/README.md

 ## 2. Model setup

 We now download the target model we consider.
 Use `python src/split_chunks.py` or `scripts/download_model.sh` to do so for the desired model on Hugging Face.
 In the paper we used [OpenLLaMA](https://huggingface.co/openlm-research/open_llama_7b).
+The model and its tokenizer will then be saved in the directory of choice, by default in the script corresponding to `./pretrained/`.

 ## 2. Dataset setup